-Northwestern University Information Technology (NUIT) is committed to meeting the ethical and legal obligations that the University has in accordance with the Americans with Disabilities Act, the Rehabilitation Act of 1973, and state law.
+Northwestern Information Technology (IT) is committed to meeting the ethical and legal obligations that the University has in accordance with the Americans with Disabilities Act, the Rehabilitation Act of 1973, and state law.

-To meet this commitment, NUIT follows guidelines to provide a functional, accessible, and interactive website with equal access to information, materials, and services for all web users at Northwestern University, regardless of ability.
+To meet this commitment, Northwestern IT follows guidelines to provide a functional, accessible, and interactive website with equal access to information, materials, and services for all web users at Northwestern University, regardless of ability.

 These web guidelines include, but are not limited to: